English Institute of Sport, Sheffield: Sports

 The facility is the training venue of choice for a number of sports including athletics, basketball, boxing, fencing, futsal, judo, netball, table tennis and volleyball.

-There are many clubs which meet at the venue including City of Sheffield Athletic Club, Sheffield Sharks, Sheffield Futsal Club, Sheffield Sword Club, Concorde Netball Club, England Netball, and England Volleyball, as well as hosting snooker's main professional academy.
+There are many clubs which meet at the venue including City of Sheffield Athletic Club, Sheffield Futsal Club, Sheffield Stormers Netball Club Sheffield Sword Club, Concorde Netball Club, England Netball, and England Volleyball, as well as hosting snooker's main professional academy.
 The centre also often hosts sports days for local secondary schools.

 History

 The venue hosted the European Indoor Trials & UK Championships (athletics) between 14 – 15 February 2009.
 They also hosted the European Fencing championships in July 2011.

-Since 2008, the venue has hosted qualifying matches for the World Snooker Championship, with the main stages held in the nearby Crucible Theatre.
+Since 2007, the venue has hosted qualifying matches for the World Snooker Championship, with the main stages held in the nearby Crucible Theatre.
 Qualifying matches, previously held in Prestatyn, typically took place between late February and early March but are now held in April.
-Since 2010 the EIS also hosted qualifying matches to snooker tournaments as well as all the now defunctPTC events.
+Since 2010 the EIS also hosted qualifying matches to snooker tournaments as well as all the now defunct PTC events.

 The EIS-Sheffield was used by British Athletes to train for the 2012 Summer Olympics.
 In February 2015, it was announced that the English Institute of Sport, Sheffield would be incorporated into the Olympic Legacy Park on the site of the old Don Valley Stadium.

 The venue was one of the three selected to host matches in the 2021 Wheelchair Rugby League World Cup.